-Our window mats and backing boards are from the Crescent RagMat line.
-They are made from 100% natural cotton that has not been treated with chlorine bleach and contains no artificial brighteners.
+We make our window mats are from Crescent RagMat Museum mat board.
+These archival mat boards are made from 100% natural cotton that has not been treated with chlorine bleach and contains no artificial brighteners.

-We will mount your photograph to the backing board using hinges along the top of the image made of removable acid-free tape.
+Depending on what you have ordered, we will use either Crescent RagMat Museum mounting board or Crescent Acid-Free Fome-Cor® as a backing board.
+We will mount your fine art giclèe print to the backing board using hinges along the top of the image made of Neschen Filmoplast P90 tape–a removable acid-free tape.

 What canvas do you use and how do you prepare it?

-We use PremierArt Museum Bright Satin Canvas—a poly/cotton canvas with a natural white base.
-This is then coated with PremierArt Eco Print Shield, a solvent-free soft-gloss varnish that has been formulated especially for PremierArt canvas.
+We use PremierArt Museum Bright Satin Canvas for our canvas giclèes—a poly/cotton canvas with a natural white base.
+This is then coated with PremierArt Eco Print Shield, a solvent-free varnish that has been formulated especially for PremierArt canvas.
 Independent testing by Wilhelm Imaging Research has shown that it will increase the life of the image significantly, while protecting the print from scuffing and other physical abrasions.

-We do not offer proofs as a separate product, but—particularly if you are uploading your own image—we think it is a good idea to order a single reference print to make sure you are satisfied with the image quality before you place a large order.
+We do not offer proofs as a separate product, but we think it is a good idea to order a single reference print to make sure you are satisfied with the image quality before you place a large order.
 A smaller reference print would probably be adequate, since we use the same materials and methods no matter what size the final print is.
 If you become a regular customer, we hope you’ll soon develop a high level of confidence in our work, so you may no longer think a reference print is necessary.

-As we mentioned above—particularly if you are uploading your own image—we encourage you to purchase a reference print before you place a large order.
+As we mentioned above, we encourage you to purchase a reference print before you place a large order.
 We will guarantee your satisfaction with the reference print and work with you until we get it right or refund the purchase price.
 This guarantee applies to any single unmatted print or unstretched canvas.
 For any other order we offer a 75% refund of the purchase price when you return an order that has dissatisfied you in any way.
 Returns must be made at your own expense and within 30 days of receipt of your order.

-With a modest investment and a bit of care, you may be able to get acceptable results photographing your own work.
+Most artists don’t have the equipment and knowledge required to produce extremely accurate digital files.
+But, with a modest investment and a bit of care, you may be able to get “good enough” results photographing your own work.
 The essential elements are a good camera, a good lens, a good tripod, and good light.

 - A good camera.
 The best option is a professional level digital SLR that allows you to shoot in the Adobe RGB color space.
 The second best is an enthusiast level camera that shoots in the sRGB color space and has interchangeable lenses.
-The worst option is a point and shoot camera with a zoom lens.
+The worst option is a smart phone.

 - A good tripod.
 Really, any tripod.
 If you do not use a tripod, your images will not be as sharp as they should be.
 And you should use a self-timer or remote—not your finger—to trip the shutter.